-Needle thread tension too strong.
+Needle thread tension - too strong.
+Needle thread tension too weak.

 A correct stitch can usually be obtained by varying the tension on the needle thread (see Fig. 13).
-To increase the tension, turn the side of the shuttle to increase the tension, or loosen the screw slightly to lessen the tension.
+To increase the tension, turn the shuttle to increase the tension, or loosen it slightly to lessen the tension.

-All machines are correctly adjusted before leaving the factory, and it is therefore seldom necessary to alter the shuttle tension.
-Should it become necessary to do so, however, tighten the small screw (see Fig. 8) in the end of the tension spring in the
+As all machines are correctly adjusted before leaving the factory, the shuttle tension seldom requires to be altered, but if this becomes necessary tighten the small screw in the end of the tension spring in the side of the K1498